Skip to main content

 Depending on the required use case, an SoC can be tailor-made and optimised to suit a specific application.

 Another significant advantage of using an SoC is that it offers better performance and power efficiency.
-Their tightly-integrated architecture optimises power consumption by allowing individual components to activate and deactivate as the system demands.
+Their tightly integrated architecture optimises power consumption by allowing individual components to activate and deactivate as the system demands.

 This not only plays a key part in increasing the battery life of devices but also reduces their heat generation, enabling sustained and stable operation even under adverse conditions.